giantswarm/gitops-template/docs/add_wc_environments.md

 Each of these approaches has pros and cons.
 We propose the multi-directory approach.
 The pros of it are: a single repo and branch serving as the source of truth for all the environments, very easy template sharing and relatively easy way to compare and promote configuration across environments.
-On the other hand, it might not be the best solution for access control, templates versioning and also easy comparing of environments.
+On the other hand, it might not be the best solution for access control, template versioning and also easy comparing of environments.

 ## Environments